oss-fund/monetization-platforms/posts/memberspace.md

 lastmod: 2020-07-11T08:20:00+02:00
 link: "https://www.memberspace.com/"
 twitter: memberspace
-description: "Lock access to any page of your website such as courses, video tutorials and turn it into members-only"
+description: "Lock access to any page of your website such as courses, video tutorials and turn it into members-only."
 organization: "Corporation"
 monetization: "Paywall for websites and membership monetization"
 technology: "Close source"